 Donating

-Running a camp for 40-50 campers and staff isn't cheap.
-Our 2025 camp budget is $40,000, about $800 per Camper.
-We offer the camp to qualified foster children at no charge, so we rely on personal, church, and corporate donations to meet the financial requirements each year.
+Running camps for 72 campers and 100+ staff members requires quite a bit of funding.
+Our proposed camp budget for two camp weeks in 2026 is $72,000, about $1,000 per Camper.
+We offer camp to foster children at no charge, so we rely on personal, church and corporate donations to meet the financial requirements each year.

 Your financial gift is tax deductible and will be receipted by North Haven Ministries, Inc., an IRS 501(c )(3) non-profit.
 Click here to learn more about association with North Haven Ministries.